evandiewald/evandiewald.github.io/_posts/2025-01-01-nfl-coverage.markdown

 image: /images/ngs.png
 ---

 Deep learning model deployed across all NFL games for real-time coverage analysis.
 Uses transformer architecture for spatial-temporal dynamics in football plays, enabling coverage assignment identification and matchup analysis.
-Built in collaboration with AWS and NFL Next Gen Stats.
+Built in collaboration with AWS and NFL Next Gen Stats. **Our work has been accepted to the 2026 MIT Sloan Sports Analytics Conference!**